 - Due to changes in aircraft disinfection and cleaning procedures during the epidemic, starting from 18 October, 2021, EVA Air has suspended the transportation of pets to Mainland China.

 Five containers (cages) are allowed per flight except on A321 and B787.
 Some routes and aircraft types cannot accept pets as checked baggage or have restrictions on the number of pets.
 For details, please contact our reservation staff.

 - Pets are not accepted as checked baggage.

 - Long-haul flights: Pets are not accepted as checked baggage (including Europe, North America and Oceania).

-The following brachycephalic dog/cat breeds, including any mix of these breeds, will not be accepted for carriage from 1 April to 30 November at Northern Hemisphere points and from 1 October to 31 March at Southern Hemisphere points.
-They are prohibited for travel to/via/from Southeast Asia year-round.
+The following brachycephalic dog/cat breeds and any "mix" of them will not be accepted for carriage from 1 Apr to 30 Nov at Northern Hemisphere points and from 1 Oct to 31 Mar at Southern Hemisphere points.
+Travelling to/via/from Southeast Asia is prohibited throughout the year.